 Ever since realizing the impact that something as simple as soap can have, I’ve begun to look at health problems from a different perspective.

-For example, several years ago, my first response to complaints of itchy skin would be that your skin is dry, and you need lotion.
+Several years ago, my first response to complaints of itchy skin would be that your skin is dry, and you need lotion.

 Now, my concern would be the soap you’re using… And when you think of your soap, you have to consider ALL the soaps that touch your skin on a daily basis: